Maamoul Middle Eastern Cookies Recipe

 Preparation

-Lightly dust it with the semolina-flour mixture to prevent sticking.
-Roll a small piece of dough into a ball, press it into the mold, and shape it to fit.
-Add the filling in the center, leaving space around the edges for sealing.
-Roll another small dough ball, flatten it, and place it on top to fully cover the filling.
-Gently press the edges to seal, ensuring no gaps.
-Tap the mold to release the Maamoul and place it on a buttered baking sheet.
-Repeat for the remaining dough and fillings, dusting the mold as needed.
+Lightly dust the Maamoul mold with a bit of semolina or flour to prevent sticking.
+Roll a small piece of dough into a ball and press it into the mold, shaping it to fit.
+Add a spoonful of filling in the center, leaving space around the edges.
+Flatten another dough ball and place it on top to cover the filling.
+Seal the edges gently, making sure there are no gaps.
+Tap the mold gently to release the cookie and place it on a buttered baking sheet.
+Repeat with the remaining dough and filling.

 Have you tried to make those amazing scrumptious Mammoul Middle Eastern Cookies?
 Love to hear your comments below